Tatsunoko Vs. Capcom: etc, etc, etc

 When deciding upon which system to purchase next, many people will look for that one game to satisfy their needs almost immediately.
 Xbox had Halo and GameCube had Smash Bros.
 Melee.
 Well, you can add Lumines 2 for the PSP to that list.
 I’m here to tell you that you should buy a PSP for Lumines 2.
 Even if you never play another PSP game, you would still have spent your money wisely.

 You’re probably asking yourself, “What makes Lumines 2 so special?”
 Well I’ll tell you, smartypants.
 Lumines 2, although somewhat of a Tetris clone, does some amazing things with its sound design.
 Things that I can say, without hesitation, are perfect examples of art within games.
-There are moments in Lumines 2 that I did not think could be created in a video game. → Read the rest
+There are moments in Lumines 2 that I did not think could be created in a video game.
+Moments that easily making it one of the best games I’ve ever played in my entire life.

 Console Predictions from a Gamer